SammyLin/cloud-demo/README.md

 This project provides a cross-cloud (multi-cloud) Infrastructure as Code (IaC) foundation for deploying a Java web application that demonstrates Taiwan city/county data.
 The goal is "write once, deploy anywhere"—enabling automated provisioning and deployment on different cloud providers (Azure, GCP, AWS) via unified interfaces and best practices.

+---

+## ⚠️ TODO: Next Steps for Key Vault & Environment Variables

+1. Implement Key Vault and environment variable integration.
+Two issues were encountered:
+   - After creating the Key Vault, its name could not be mapped to the App Service environment variable.
+There was also a naming error:
+     `azure-native:keyvault:Vault resource 'citydemo-keyvault' has a problem: 'vaultName' does not match expression '^[a-zA-Z0-9-]{3,24}$'`.
+   - Managed Identity must be set up via CLI.
+Pulumi currently cannot fully automate access policy/permissions for Managed Identity.

+2. Next time, please ensure Key Vault name and environment variable consistency, and manually configure Managed Identity permissions using the Azure CLI.

+---

 - **Initial focus:** Azure implementation and connectivity verification
 - **Architecture:** Designed for future extensibility to GCP and AWS
 - **Core features:** Unified resource abstraction, secret/config management, NoSQL database, application hosting, automated deployment